pierrepeterlongo/b2s_doc/docs/source/benchmark.rst

 million, 100 million, and 200 million sequences, each of length 100 nucleotides.
 Each sequence is randomly sampled from :math:`s`.

-Side note: generate data for testing
+Generate data for testing
 ------------------------------------

 You may be interested by generating a specific data set.
+For instance

 .. code-block:: console